johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 3. [Commissioned as disciples]

-### Terms ###
+### Terms

-Commission
+**Commission** :
-:	*To charge with responsibility* for a task or duty, as when a military officer is given a specific rank and responsibility (e.g. *he was commissioned after attending the training academy*);
+-	*To charge with responsibility* for a task or duty, as when a military officer is given a specific rank and responsibility (e.g. *he was commissioned after attending the training academy*);
-:	*To grant authority* to undertake a task or function, as when an architect is authorised to build something, (e.g. *the architect was commissioned to manage the project*).
+-	*To grant authority* to undertake a task or function, as when an architect is authorised to build something, (e.g. *the architect was commissioned to manage the project*).

-### Scripture ###
+### Scripture

 Read these passages aloud together.

 -	Numbers 27:23
 -	2 Corinthians 2:17
 -	Galatians 1:1
 -	Colossians 1:25

-Read and memorise these two passages, in time for your next meeting.
+Memorise these two passages, in time for your next meeting.

 Matthew 22:14
 :	For many are called (invited and summoned), but few are chosen